clairedonut/Airbnb/readme.md

 ## Key elements

-* Media queries: breakpoints where different parts of the web page are displayed differently depending on the size of the pa$
+* Mobile-first approach: Responsive web design coded first for a mobile format and then adapted to tablet and desktop breakpoints
-* Mobile-first: The webpage was first designed and coded for mobile formats
+* Media queries: Element styles are displayed and defined according to properties related to breakpoints
-* Media optimisation: optimisation of page loading time with different srcsets per image in order to avoid having to load huge images on mobile
+* Media optimisation: optimisation of page loading time with different srcsets per image to avoid loading large images on mobile
 * Jquery : a dropdown nav in mobile format, smooth scroll to page anchors, styles accroding to mouseenter, mouseleave, click etc events
 * Jquery plugins : autocomplete plugin and date picker in search form